Updated September 18, 2019

 Advice on Finding a Party Ticket When Your Date is Sold Out

-Every party night in 2019 will likely sell out, so you can’t just go online to grab a ticket at any time.
-If you are interested in attending the party, but don’t have a ticket, you have a few options to try out:
+Every party night in 2019 is now sold out.
+If you are interested in attending the party, but don’t have a ticket, you have a few options:

 - Try the ticket booth the day of.
-(My husband joined me one year at the last minute and I found his ticket at the regular ticket booth.)
+(My husband joined me one year at the last minute and I found his ticket at one of the ticket booths in the esplanade between the two parks.)

 - If you are staying at a Disneyland Resort Hotel, ask the front desk if they have any available.
 Typically, they hold party tickets for those guests staying onsite.
 Don’t have a reservation?
 Contact Get Away Today to book a room.